Fort Collins, Colorado: Sustainability programs

 FortZED was a zero energy district encompassing the Downtown area of Fort Collins and the main campus of Colorado State University.
 The district's public-private partnerships employed smart grid and renewable energy technologies to manage the local use and supply of energy.
 FortZED relied upon energy demand management techniques to encourage use of energy at the most efficient times.

 Federal, state, and local funding made the project a reality.
 The U.S. Department of Energy contributed $6.3 million and the Colorado Department of Local Affairs provided $778,000.
 Locally, private companies and foundations committed nearly $8 million.

 The program ended in 2017 after a majority of its projects had been completed.
+There are currently no new sustainability programs in progress.

 Brewing

 Fort Collins has over 20 breweries.
-Notable breweries in the city include Anheuser-Busch, New Belgium Brewing Company, Intersect Brewing and Odell Brewing Company.
+Notable breweries in the city include Anheuser-Busch, New Belgium Brewing Company, and Odell Brewing Company.
 The local chamber of commerce estimates that in 2010, the industry generated $309.9 million in output, 2,488 jobs and $141.9 million of local payrolls in Larimer County.